Stand Out With an Undergraduate Degree From Webster

 Almost every full-time undergraduate student at Webster University receives some sort of financial aid.
 Webster’s Office of Financial Aid is committed to making a college education affordable.

 Additionally, the Sargent Conservatory of Theatre Arts awards annual scholarships designated specifically for theatre majors.
 In 2023-2024, the department awarded over $225,000 in scholarships to its students.
 Most of these awards are reserved for our third- and fourth-year students.
-Every year we allot some scholarships to first-year students.
+Every year we also allot some scholarships to first-year students.
 These awards are made in consultation with the recruiting faculty and with the Office of Financial Aid.
 There is no separate application process.
 Please contact Andrew Laue, Associate Director of Fine Arts Admissions at lauear@webster.edu, for additional information.

 Ashley Schwach